-Chairperson Mullins called for a motion to recommend to the Coordinating Committee to approve the appointment of the Montoursville Borough representative as the Lycoming County Borough Representative to the WATS Coordinating Committee.
-John Lavelle motioned to recommend approval, Richard Howell seconded the motion and the motion unanimously passed.
+Acting Chairperson Wertz called for a motion for the Coordinating Committee to approve the appointment of the Montoursville Borough representative as the Lycoming County Borough Representative to the WATS Coordinating Committee.
+Shannon Rossman motioned for the approval, Commissioner Mirabito seconded the motion and the motion unanimously passed.